Chuck Versus the A-Team: Production

 It was announced on February 25, 2011, that Isaiah Mustafa and Stacy Keibler would reprise their role of the second and third Greta from "Chuck Versus the Suitcase" and "Chuck Versus the Cubic Z", respectively.
 It was revealed on March 11, 2011, that their actual names would be Captain Rick Noble and Captain Victoria Dunwoody.
 This episode marked the return of writer Phil Klemmer, a writer from the original staff who departed to write for the series Undercovers.

-Continuity

-The episode reveals that the Gretas from earlier in the fourth season were prospective Intersect candidates, and that the Buy More was being used as a proving ground.

-Devon addresses Ellie by her full name and two abbreviated postnominals, revealing for the first time that, in addition to her M.D., she earned a Ph.D. at some point.

-When forced to disarm the bomb, Chuck says, "Just like old times," alluding to "Chuck Versus the Intersect", where he is put in a similar situation.

-This was the first time Chuck was willing to fight a woman.

-Flashes

-Throughout the episode, Chuck, Rick, and Vicki experience several of the same flashes, sometimes flashing on the same object multiple times each.
-The contents of these flashes include martial arts skills, marksmanship skills, and classified information.